Matthew-Holmes/Linguine/README.md

 The text that has been processed is highlighted and the user can interact with it, selecting words to see their root form and definition when it has been found.

+This processing is then used to drive the vocabulary learning system, see the `Learning` folder.

 <img src="https://github.com/Matthew-Holmes/Linguine/blob/master/Linguine/SampleImages/LinguineDemo001.png?raw=true" width="400"> <img src="https://github.com/Matthew-Holmes/Linguine/blob/master/Linguine/SampleImages/LinguineDemo002.png?raw=true" width="400">
 <p align="center">